Todd Downing

-Todd Downing (born July 22, 1980) is an American football coach who is currently the wide receivers coach for the New England Patriots of the National Football League (NFL).
-He has previously served as offensive coordinator for the Oakland Raiders and Tennessee Titans as well as an assistant coach for the New York Jets, Minnesota Vikings, Buffalo Bills, Detroit Lions, and St. Louis Rams.
+Todd Downing (born July 22, 1980) is an American professional football coach who is currently the wide receivers coach for the New England Patriots of the National Football League (NFL).
+He has previously served as the offensive coordinator for the Oakland Raiders and Tennessee Titans as well as an assistant coach for the New York Jets, Minnesota Vikings, Buffalo Bills, Detroit Lions, and St. Louis Rams.

 Playing career

 Downing played quarterback for the Minnesota Maulers, a semi-pro football team from 2000 to 2002, and helped the Maulers reach three consecutive championship games.

 Coaching career

 Early career

-Downing received his first coaching job when he was hired as a 9th grade B team offensive coach at Eden Prairie High School.
+Downing received his first coaching job when he was hired as a ninth grade B team offensive coach at Eden Prairie High School.
 While coaching at his high school, the Eagles won the Class 5A state title in 2000 over Matt Birk's Cretin Derham Hall Raiders.

 Minnesota Vikings

-After being offered an internship in 2001 by Chad Ostlund in Research and Development for the Minnesota Vikings, Downing was a Public Relations intern for 2002, a football systems analyst from 2003 to 2004, and offensive quality control coach in 2005.
+After being offered an internship in 2001 by Chad Ostlund in Research and Development for the Minnesota Vikings, Downing was a Public Relations intern for 2002, a football systems analyst from 2003 to 2004, and the offensive quality control coach in 2005.